-30 September 30 September

-2023 2022

-£ 000 £ 000

-Interim dividend paid on A ordinary shares 53,297
+30 September 2024 £ 000 30 September 2023 £ 000 Interim dividend paid on Ordinary shares 34,125 53,297

-28 Contingent liabilities
+28. Contingent liabilities

 In the event that the Group fails to comply with covenants in the Senior Facilities Agreement ("SFA"), then the assets of certain guarantee companies within the Group could be surrendered to the Lenders in settlement of any liabilities unpaid.
-At 30 September 2023, there is a nil balance outstanding under the RCF, and a £100m Term Loan has been fully drawn.
+At 30 September 2024, there is a nil balance outstanding under the RCF and £135m has been drawn under the Term Loan facilities.